TurtleEngr/gitproj/test/dev-doc/README.md

 An outline of the directory structure and files in git-proj can be found at: `test/dev-doc/outline.md`

 This MindMap also show how the pieces relate to each other.
-Click on the map to visit an interactive version.
+Right mouse click on the Mind Map image, and open itt in a new tab, get an interactive version of this document.
+Double click on collapsed icons to open/close sub-items.

 [![mindmap](https://atlas.mindmup.com/bruceraf/git_proj_organization/thumb.png)](https://atlas.mindmup.com/bruceraf/git_proj_organization/index.html)

-Rather than have lots of loose scripts, Makefiles are used to collect together the major processes in the code's maintenance--not just the `build` process.
+Rather than have lots of loose scripts, Makefiles are used to collect together the major processes--not just the `build` process.

 # Library functions in git-core/

 * `gitproj-com.inc` - common functions used across many of the scripts

-* `gitproj-[CMD].inc` - the main function are put in these files, so testing is easier
+* `gitproj-[CMD].inc` - the main functions are put in these files, so testing is easier

 * `git-proj-[CMD]` - these files only get the arguments and call the